freeradical13/freeradical13.github.io/index.md

 ### Prokaryotes

-Prokaryotes are composed of a phospholipid bilayer cell membrane.
-In most prokaryotes, this membrane is surrounded by a stronger, peptidoglycan cell wall.
+[Prokaryotes][] are composed of a phospholipid bilayer cell membrane.
+In most prokaryotes, this membrane is surrounded by a stronger, [peptidoglycan cell wall][].
 Everything inside the cell membrane of a prokaryote floats in an aqueous solution called the cytoplasm (or the intracellular matrix).
 The cytoplasm includes an area called the nucleoid which contains the DNA, generally arranged into plasmids.
 Prokaryotes may have flagella used for locomotion and sensing.
 Prokaryotes may have pili which are shorter than flagella and also help with locomotion.

 #### Bacteria

-Bacteria are prokaryotes with both a cell wall and an inner membrane.
+[Bacteria][] are prokaryotes with both a cell wall and an inner membrane.
 Bacteria have one or more DNA chromosomes (e.g. [Vibrio][] has two, although with some [debate][debate multiple bacteria chromosomes]).
 Some bacteria have additional DNA plasmids.

-Chemotaxis occurs when bacteria move based on a chemical stimulus.
+[Chemotaxis][] occurs when bacteria move based on a chemical stimulus.

-Bacteria reproduce through binary fission where the child cell has the same genes (plus any mutations).
+Bacteria reproduce through [binary fission][] where the child cell has the same genes plus any mutations.
+Binary fission is similar to mitosis although there's no mitotic spindle.
 However, one bacterium may transfer some genes to another bacterium through various types of horizontal gene transfer:

-1. Transformation: When one bacterium dies, pieces of DNA may be released for uptake by other living bacteria in a state which is ready to take up new genes (this can be simulated by shocking bacteria with certain chemicals, electrical pulses, or heat shock followed by an ice bath).
+1. [Transformation][]: When one bacterium dies, pieces of DNA may be released for uptake by other living bacteria in a state which is ready to take up new genes (this can be simulated by shocking bacteria with certain chemicals, electrical pulses, or heat shock followed by an ice bath).
-1. Transduction: A virus infects a bacterium and when copies of that phage end up in another bacterium, they may take with them some of the original bacterium's DNA.
+1. [Transduction][]: A virus infects a bacterium and when copies of that phage end up in another bacterium, they may take with them some of the original bacterium's DNA.
-1. Conjugation: Transfer of genes between a bacterium with F-factor (fertility factor) and another bacterium through direct contact through a pilus.
+1. [Conjugation][]: Transfer of genes between a bacterium with F-factor (fertility factor) and another bacterium through direct contact through a pilus.
-1. Transposition: Movement of DNA segments (transposons) between chromosomes and plasmids within a cell.
+1. [Transposition][]: Movement of DNA segments (transposons) between chromosomes and plasmids within a cell.

-Quorum sensing occurs when one bacterium releases a signal molecule to communicate with other bacteria to detect and respond to bacteria population density.
+[Quorum sensing][] occurs when one bacterium releases a signal molecule to communicate with other bacteria to detect and respond to bacteria population density.

 ### Eukaryotes

-Eukaryotes are single or multi-cell organisms and have a lipid bilayer cell membrane just like prokaryotes.
+[Eukaryotes][] are single or multi-cell organisms and have a lipid bilayer cell membrane just like prokaryotes.
 Some have an additional cell wall like prokaryotes.

-Most eukaryotes are diploid meaning they have one copy of each chromosome, although polyploids exist that have two or more.
+Most eukaryotes are diploid meaning they have two molecules of each chromosome, although polyploids exist that have two or more.

 #### Cell Nucleus

-The cell nucleus is the largest organelle and contains the DNA.
+The [cell nucleus][] is the largest organelle and contains the DNA.
 The cell nucleus is surrounded by the nuclear envelope which has a double membrane and nuclear pores for communication of material with the rest of the cell.
 DNA is transcribed to RNA in the nucleolus.

 #### Ribosomes

-Ribosomes are not organelles but are structures in the cytoplasm involved in protein synthesis.
+[Ribosomes][] are not organelles but are structures in the cytoplasm involved in protein synthesis.

 #### Endoplasmic Reticulum

-The endoplasmic reticulum (ER) is a network of membrane-enclosed spaces.
+The [endoplasmic reticulum][] (ER) is a network of membrane-enclosed spaces.
 The area inside the membrane is called the lumen.
 The rough endoplasmic reticulum has ribosomes on the outside of its membrane and is involved in protein synthesis.
 The smooth endoplasmic reticulum does not have ribosomes on the outside of its membrane and is involved in lipid synthesis and detoxification.

 #### Golgi Apparatus